 They are given to all kinds of marvelous beliefs,

-subject to trances and visions, and frequently see strange sights,
+are subject to trances and visions, and frequently see strange sights,

 and hear music and voices in the air.